 Radon is a naturally occurring, radioactive gas that comes up from the earth; it is invisible and cannot be smelled in the air.
 As it seeps up into homes, it can become trapped indoors in concentrated amounts and inhaled by occupants.
 Every major health organization provides serious warnings about the risk of lung cancer from exposure to radioactive radon gas in indoor air.
 As an air quality inspector, I agree with these organizations and believe that everyone should know whether they are being exposed to unsafe levels of radon.

 What I do not agree with are the current methods being used to test for radon by homeowners and homebuyers during real-estate transactions.
 These short-term tests are often inaccurate and very misleading because they are merely a snapshot of time.
-Radon gas levels can regularly go up and down for a variety of reasons and having a home tested for radon with a short-term test or short-term monitoring is at best misleading and a waste of money.
+Radon gas levels can regularly go up and down at any time and for a variety of reasons.
+Having a home tested for radon with a short-term test or short-term monitoring is at best a waste of money that provides misleading information.